-The following security rules are imposed by the M/A Com:
+The following security rules are imposed by M/A Com:

 - 1. A DSP code with an embedded CMAC should be loaded to the module - 2.
 A CMAC key and a KEK should be loaded to the module - 3.
-All the keys should be loaded to the module in encrypted form
+All the keys and the PIN should be loaded to the module in encrypted form